 The Internet Protocol version 6 or IPv6 is a version of the Internet Protocol (IP).
-The Internet Protocol allows to transfer data through a network to IP addresses (IPv4 or IPv6), which identify the different devices that are connected to the Internet, allowing communications among them.
+The Internet Protocol allows to transfer data through a network to IP addresses (version 4 or version 6), which identify the different devices that are connected to the Internet, allowing communications among them.

 The transition to IPv6 is necessary for technological advances, specially in light of the exponential growth of connected devices derived from the development of the Internet of Things (IoT).